 So if science is not able to adjudicate whether Jesus’ resurrection happened or not, are we completely unable to assess the plausibility of the claim?
 No. Contrary to increasingly popular opinion, science is not our only means for accessing truth.
 In the case of Jesus’ resurrection, we must consider the historical evidence, and the historical evidence for the resurrection is as good as for almost any event of ancient history.
 The extraordinary character of the event, and its significance, provide a unique context, and ancient history is necessarily hard to establish.
 But a bare presumption that science has shown the resurrection to be impossible is an intellectual cop-out.
 Science shows no such thing.

-1 Originally Published by Veritas at http://www.veritas.org/can-scientistbelieve-resurrection-three-hypotheses/ Please visit their website for more related articles.
+Easter 2016.
+Originally published by the Veritas Forum at http://www.veritas.org/can-scientistbelieve-resurrection-three-hypotheses/ Please visit their website for more related articles.

 Ian H. Hutchinson is a Professor of Nuclear Science and Engineering at MIT and involved in fusion research.
 He has written and spoken widely on the relationship between science and the Christian faith, and is the author of the book Monopolizing Knowledge: A scientist refutes religion-denying reason-destroying scientism.Tags: apologetics, Easter, Ian Hutchinson, James Clerk Maxwell, miracle, MIT, reason, resurrection, Robert Boyle, science, William Phillips